FedSS: Federated Learning with Smart Selection of clients: Conclusion

 \section{Conclusion}

 Federated learning due to its distributed nature of training machine learning model suffers from the issues of data and device heterogeneity.
-When we talk about device heterogeneity, there exists a trade-off between small training time and bias, as existing schemes end up dropping slower clients.
+When we talk about device heterogeneity, there exists a trade-off between short training time and bias, as existing schemes end up dropping slower clients.
 We show this trade-off by comparing existing mechanisms of client selection.
 We then argue that to eliminate bias, it is necessary to make slow clients part of training.
-We present \oursys which finds a sweet spot between small training time and handling device heterogeneity by performing smart selection of clients.
+We present FedSS which finds a sweet spot between short training time and handling device heterogeneity by performing a smart selection of clients.